 All the cheesy adages about relationships ending really are true.
 That it's for the best, it wasn't meant to be, you'll be okay in the long run.
 If those people were meant to be in your life, they would still be there.

-5. NEVER put up with a negative work work situation.
+5. NEVER put up with a negative work situation.

 Especially if the higher-ups don't take you seriously or care when you try to report something.
 I was stuck for a while in a very negative work situation with coworkers who were homophobic; made jokes about sexual assault, rape, mental health and suicide as if they were topics one can laugh at; and bullying behavior that the manager and owner blew off as "that kind of banter (yes, banter) is just how they talk, ignore it."
 One guy actually said if I ever came out as bisexual, he would never speak to me again.

 I had numerous breakdowns because my anxiety and depression kept getting triggered.
-I often felt uncomfortable and unsafe, and the two worst offenders didn't notice, or care when they did.
+I often felt uncomfortable and unsafe, and the two worst offenders didn't notice or care when they did.
 I only stayed to make rent money.
-If in anyway you find yourself feeling like you were in a negative for situation where you don't feel comfortable or OK, speak up and if you can get out.
+If in any way you find yourself feeling like you were in a negative work situation where you don't feel comfortable or OK, speak up and see if you can get out.